 Students!
 You are included in Appalachian's Zoom Pro License!
 Just log in to Zoom and you're in!
-You don't have to do this to attend class meetings or meetings created by others, but to host your own meetings with our pro license.
+You don't have to do this to attend class meetings or meetings created by others but to host your own meetings with our pro license.

 All Appalachian users (students, faculty, and staff) have the ability to host an unlimited number of online meetings with up to 300 participants in each and record them to the cloud.
 Just log in to Zoom.
 NOTE: All cloud recordings made in Zoom remain for 30 days, but are copied immediately to your My Media page in Kaltura for long-term storage and sharing.